CtrlK

 Conciseness

 The content is lean and efficient.
 It's essentially a command reference with examples—no unnecessary explanations of what a browser is, what Playwright does, or how web automation works.
-Every line serves a purpose.
+Every line serves as a reference or example.

 3 / 3